Deconfined Gapless phases and criticalities in Shastry-Sutherland Antiferromagnet: Mean field ansatz and the corresponding phases

 \subsection{Identifying each phase}

-We analyze how to identify each phase from their mean-field parameters which helps to understand the physics of the phase and phase transitions.
-Since the ansatz of the QSL phase has been discussed, we will focus on the symmetry breaking phases.
+We analyze the properties of each phase from their mean-field parameters which helps to understand the physics of the phase and phase transitions.
+This observation provides useful insight into the nature of the phase transition and inspires our analysis.

-{\it (a)The EP phase.}\\ The EP phase is also a $Z_2$ deconfined phase.
-Beside the mirror reflection symmetry breaking parameters $\eta_{x,y}\neq1$, the EP phase also differs with the QSL phase due to its finite chemical potential $\lambda_z$.
-Actually, the chemical potential also breaks the mirror reflection symmetry of the Z2Azz13 PSG since it reflects its sign under the mirror operation.
+{\it (a)The EP phase.}\\ The EP phase is also a gapless nematic $Z_2$ spin liquid as it does not breaking translation symmetry.
+Besides the mirror reflection symmetry breaking parameters $\eta_{x,y}\neq 1$, our results show that the chemical potential $\lambda_z$ is required, while will suppressed by ring exchange term, does not vanish and remains finite (even if it is very small, it is definitely not zero.
+Because once $\lambda_z$ is not included in the variational process, the energy will increase).
+Actually, the chemical potential also breaks the mirror reflection symmetry of the Z2Azz13SS PSG since it reflects its sign under the mirror operation.